aeternity/protocol/AENS.md

 1. (optional) wait `n` blocks, s.t. that the block including the `pre-claim` cannot be reversed whp
 2. send `claim` transaction to reveal name and pay the associated fee
+3. (Lima) send follow up `claim` transaction as overbid to initial `claim`

 The `claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.

+If the time delta of `pre-claim` and `claim` is bigger than 300 blocks, then the `claim` MUST be rejected.

+If the time delta of subsequent `claim` is bigger than governance defined values then this `claim` MUST be rejected.

+If the `name_fee` doesn't meet governance requirements it MUST be rejected.

+From Lima hardfork, the subsequent `claim` that takes part in auction MUST have `name_salt` equal to `0`

+From Lima hardfork only the first `claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.

 A `claim` transaction MUST NOT be in included in the same block as its `pre-claim`.